coltonbooth/CoreChainDB/docs/root/source/installation/network-setup/k8s-deployment-template/tectonic-azure.rst

    A highly-available Kubernetes cluster requires at least five virtual machines (three for the master and two for your app's containers).
-   Therefore we don't recommend using Kubernetes to run a BigchainDB node if that's the only thing the Kubernetes cluster will be running.
+   Therefore we don't recommend using Kubernetes to run a corechaindb node if that's the only thing the Kubernetes cluster will be running.
    Instead, see our `Node Setup <../../node_setup>`_.
    If your organization already *has* a big Kubernetes cluster running many containers, and your organization has people who know Kubernetes, then this Kubernetes deployment template might be helpful.

-A BigchainDB node can be run inside a `Kubernetes <https://kubernetes.io/>`_ cluster.
+A corechaindb node can be run inside a `Kubernetes <https://kubernetes.io/>`_ cluster.
 This page describes one way to deploy a Kubernetes cluster on Azure using Tectonic.
 Tectonic helps in easier cluster management of Kubernetes clusters.